Samsung/tizen-docs/docs/application/native/guides/multimedia/media-playback.md

 The supported video formats include WMV, ASF, MP4, 3GP, AVI, MKV, and OGG.
 The available formats depend on the target device.

-In the case of a video interruption, the state will be one of IDLE, READY or PAUSED due to the resource restriction in the system.
+In case there is a video interruption, the state will be either IDLE, READY, or PAUSED because of the resource restriction in the system.
 You must check the state of the current instance and take appropriate action.

 The following figure illustrates what happens when the player gets interrupted by the system.

-**Figure: Player states when interrupted by system**

 ![Player states when interrupted by system](./media/using_players_interrupted_state.png)